 TD-DFT vs GW-BSE.
-It is well-documented that hybrid DFT gives good predictions of E_g for both molecular $^{50,53-57}$ and polymer 55,58 OSCs, as well as MOFs, $^{59-62}$ which is partially due to the possibility of using different functionals with varying levels of Hartree-Fock exchange.
+It is well documented that hybrid DFT gives good predictions of E_g for both molecular^{51,54-58} and polymer^{56,59} OSCs, as well as MOFs, ^{60-63} which is partially due to the possibility of using different functionals with varying levels of Hartree-Fock exchange.
 Our HSE and TD-HSE calculations show that admixing 25% HF exchange produces effective masses that are similar to GW and results in a reasonable agreement of predicted optical spectra with experiment.
 This strongly suggests that results obtained on related systems in sections (h), (i), and (j) are useful, although some caveats apply.
-First, correcting the DFT-obtained E_g for ZGR (Figure 12) results in a much worse agreement with experiment.
-This is partially a consequence of the fact that hybrid TD-DFT results are most frequently directly compared to experimental E_g values, leading to an increase in popularity of functionals which produce good results "out of the box", such as B3LYP or HSE.
-53,56,57 Ignoring the effect of electron-phonon coupling on the band gap is certainly valid for inorganics with heavy atoms, but both our results and previous experimental and computational work find values around 0.2-0.3 eV for carbon-based compounds, 63 highlighting the importance of including zero-gap renormalization in OSCs.
-This may be especially important in cases where a precise value of E_g is needed, such as in sensors or light-gathering devices.
+First, correcting the DFTobtained $E{\rm g}$ for ZGR (Figure 12) results in a much worse agreement with experiment.
+This is partially a consequence of the fact that hybrid TD-DFT results are most frequently directly compared to experimental $E{\rm g}$ values, leading to an increase in popularity of functionals that produce good results "out of the box", such as B3LYP or HSE.
+54,57,58 Ignoring the effect of electron-phonon coupling on the band gap is certainly valid for inorganics with heavy atoms, but both our results and previous experimental and computational work find values around 0.2-0.3 eV for carbon-based compounds, 64 highlighting the importance of including zero-gap renormalization in OSCs.
+This may be especially important in cases where a precise value of $E{\rm g}$ is needed, such as in sensors or light-gathering devices.

 The second issue with TD-HSE is its approximate treatment of charge screening.
-This results in a severe underestimation of E{xb} compared to GW-BSE, which is known to show very good agreement with experiments.64 These results suggest that TD-HSE likely profits from fortuitous error cancellation (i.e., underestimation of both the electronic band gap and E{xb}), as well as from the fact that ZGR has not been extensively studied in OSCs.
+This results in a severe underestimation of E{xb} compared to GW-BSE, which is known to show very good agreement with experiments.65 These results suggest that TD-HSE likely profits from fortuitous error cancellation (i.e., underestimation of both the electronic band gap and E{xb}), as well as from the fact that ZGR has not been extensively studied in OSCs.
 Therefore, the usefulness of TD-HSE for the estimation of precise values of E_g and E{xb} , which is important for determining applicability in devices such as LEDs (high E{xb}) or solar cells (low E{xb}) may be limited, and the use of GW-BSE(-ZGR) may be more appropriate.

-On the other hand, while the result obtained by GW-BSE-ZGR is in excellent agreement with experiment, it also partly a product of good fortune, as the GW calculation is only converged to about 0.05 eV (see SI), the vertex corrections are ignored, and there is a slight discrepancy between the experimental and optimized geometries.
-A more serious issue with GW calculations is their very poor scaling with regard to system size (although low-scaling approaches 65-68 are emerging), which is a serious limitation when considering OSCs; however, our results suggest that even an approximate calculation might provide important insights over hybrid DFT.
+On the other hand, while the result obtained by GW-BSE-ZGR is in excellent agreement with experiment, it is also partly a product of good fortune, as the GW calculation is only converged to about 0.05 eV (see Figure S6), the vertex corrections are ignored, and there is a slight discrepancy between the experimental and optimized geometries.
+A more serious issue with GW calculations is their very poor scaling with regard to system size (although low-scaling approaches^{66-69} are emerging), which is a serious limitation when considering OSCs; however, our results suggest that even an approximate calculation might provide important insights over hybrid DFT.